The Warrior's Way

 about but I am sure there were many great details I missed and would

+have loved to point out.
 For sure I will buy it when it comes out on DVD.

 It would be an amazing first movie to watch on Blu-Ray!
 If you were